5North/sopra-fs25-group-22-server/README.md

 system (for Windows, please make sure your JAVA_HOME environment variable is set to the correct version of Java).
 IntelliJ

-If you consider to use IntelliJ as your IDE of choice, you can make use of your free educational license here.

     File -> Open... -> SoPra server template
     Accept to import the project as a gradle project To build right click the build.gradle file and choose Run Build